frozzare/wp-xu/README.md

 > Requires PHP 5.6

-Collection of useful WordPress functions
+Collection of useful WordPress and PHP functions

 ## Install